zeemeng/breeze/README.md

   <div classs="counter"></div>
   `;

-  static StyleSheetPaths = "./a-path/to-a-css-file.css"; // A path or an array of paths to a CSS file relative to the HTML document.
+  static styleSheetPaths = "./a-path/to-a-css-file.css"; // A path or an array of paths to a CSS file relative to the HTML document.
 These files shall contain rulesets that apply to the shadow DOM tree of the custom element.

   static init = this.initClass();